NEW! Create a Free Account to Save Recipes to MyRecetario

 Share

 Hola, Chocoflan!
-When 2 Favorites Come Together
+When 2 Favorite Desserts Come Together

 Step 1: Buy your favorite brand of chocolate cake mix from the store and prepare the batter.